-ON THIS PAGE: You will learn about the different treatments doctors use for people with CUP.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with cancer of unknown primary (CUP).
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for CUP.
+This section explains the types of treatments, also known as therapies, that are the standard of care for CUP.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option to for all stages of cancer.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Planning treatment for CUP